0

 • 1

 The recruiter is essentially blaming the hiring manager.
 She says she is waiting for information from the hiring manager to schedule interviews.
 I did ask the employee who referred me to the company for help, but I can't be sure if that will really make a difference.
-Feb 19, 2020 at 4:21
+Commented Feb 19, 2020 at 4:21

 • @user2522981 Ask if you can have a phone interview with him and/or his group.
 That won't reduce the number of hoops you still need to go through, but it might speed things up.
 It might also give you useful names.
-Feb 19, 2020 at 13:06
+Commented Feb 19, 2020 at 13:06

 0